IEA-Paris/PPIAS/content/articles/hommage-serge-moscovici/MOSCO_2016_12_is-there-a-social-psychology-of-historic-grievances.md

 How does social psychology contribute to the understanding of intergroup conflict in the age of ‘radicalisation’?
 How does it address current intergroup interactions in the context of historical grievances?
 A social psychological examination of such questions addresses at least three aspects: Why should history matter to the social psychology of intergroup relations?
 Is there a historically contextualized social psychology of intergroup conflict and its termination?
 How does social psychology address dynamic intergroup relations?
 Finally, we ask: What are the implications for our explanatory frameworks of the interplay between social representations of history, collective memories, social identities, and present-day intergroup relations?

-<Youtube yt="9vlVtClNJ-U" caption="Is There a Social Psychology of Historic Grievances and Intergroup Conflict in the Age of 'Radicalisation'?" start="false" stop="false"></Youtube>
+<Youtube yt="9vlVtClNJ-U" caption="Is There a Social Psychology of Historic Grievances and Intergroup Conflict in the Age of Radicalisation"></Youtube>

 ## Bibliography